Ingrown nail

-A common conception is that the nail enters into the paronychium, but an "ingrown toenail" can simply be overgrown toe skin.
-The condition starts first from a microbial inflammation of the paronychium, and then a granuloma, which results in a nail buried inside of the granuloma.
+A common misconception is that the cause of an ingrown toenail is the nail growing into the paronychium, but it can also be caused by overgrown toe skin.
+The condition is caused by a microbial inflammation of the paronychium causing a granuloma within which the nail is buried.
 A true ingrown toenail is caused by actual penetration of flesh by a sliver of toenail.

 Signs and symptoms

-Symptoms of an ingrown nail include pain along the margins of the nail (caused by hypergranulation that occurs around the aforementioned margins), worsening of pain when wearing tight footwear, and sensitivity to pressure of any kind, even the weight of bedsheets.
-Bumping of an affected toe can produce sharp and even excruciating pain as the tissue is punctured further by the nail.
-By the very nature of the condition, ingrown nails become easily infected unless special care is taken early to treat the condition by keeping the area clean.
-Signs of infection include redness and swelling of the area around the nail, drainage of pus and watery discharge tinged with blood.
-The main symptom is swelling at the base of the nail on the ingrowing side (though it may be both sides).
+Symptoms include pain along the margins of the nail caused by hypergranulation, worsening of pain when wearing tight footwear, and sensitivity to pressure of any kind (in some cases this pressure can be as light as the weight of bedsheets).
+Bumping of an affected toe can cause pain as the nail's surrounding tissue is punctured further.
+Ingrown nails can become easily infected unless care is taken early to treat the condition.

+Signs of infection include redness and swelling of the area around the nail, drainage of pus, and watery discharge tinged with blood.
+The main symptom is swelling at the base of the nail on the ingrowing side (though it may be present on both sides).

-Onychocryptosis should not be confused with a similar nail disorder, convex nail, nor with other painful conditions such as involuted nails, nor with the presence of small corns, callus or debris down the nail sulci (grooves on either side).
+Onychocryptosis should not be confused with irregular nail growth patterns such as convex nails, involuted nails, or pincer nails.
+It also should not be confused with the presence of small corns, callus, or debris down the nail sulci.

 Causes

 The main contributor to onychocryptosis is footwear, particularly ill-fitting shoes with inadequate toe box room and tight stockings that apply pressure to the top or side of the foot.
-Other factors may include the damp atmosphere of enclosed shoes, which soften the nail-plate and cause swelling on the epidermal keratin (eventually increasing the convex arch permanently), genetics, trauma and disease.
+Other factors may include the damp atmosphere of enclosed shoes, which soften the nail plate and cause swelling on the epidermal keratin (eventually increasing the convex arch permanently), genetics, trauma, and disease.
 Improper cutting of the nail may cause the nail to cut into the side-fold skin from growth and impact, whether or not the nail is truly "ingrown".
 The nail bends inwards or upwards depending on the angle of its cut.
 If the cutting tool, such as scissors, is at an attitude in which the lower blade is closer to the toe than the upper blade, the toenail will tend to grow upwards from its base, and vice versa.
 The process is visible along the nail as it grows, appearing as a warp advancing to the end of the nail.
 The upper corners turn more easily than the center of the nail tip.
 Holding the tool at the same angle for all nails may induce these conditions; as the nail turns closer to the skin, it becomes harder to fit the lower blade in the right attitude under the nail.
 When cutting a nail, it is not just the correct angle that is important, but also how short it is cut.
 A shorter cut will bend the nail more, unless the cut is even on both top and bottom of the nail.